 How to Tell if Roasted Sweet Potatoes are Done?

-Roasted sweet potatoes will be tender when cooked fully.
+Very similar to traditional baked potatoes, or even twice baked potatoes, roasted sweet potatoes will be tender when cooked fully.
 But those babies are HOT!
 So how else can you tell if your spud is done?
 If a fork can easily go in and out of the potato or the internal temperature has reached 211F via an instant read thermometer.

 Storing and Reheating Leftovers